spinnaker/spinnaker.io/content/en/docs/releases/release-manager-runbook/index.md

 | jar       | https://repo.maven.apache.org/maven2/io/spinnaker/                                     | N                       | N                 | Y                           | N               |
 | spin      | https://console.cloud.google.com/storage/browser/spinnaker-artifacts/spin              | Y                       | Y                 | Y                           | N               |

-## One week before the branches are cut (Monday)
+## One week before the branches are cut

-Ping [#dev](https://spinnakerteam.slack.com/messages/dev/) reminding everyone to merge outstanding changes by Monday:
+Ping [#dev](https://spinnakerteam.slack.com/messages/dev/) reminding everyone to merge outstanding changes by `<DAY>`:

-> The release manager will be cutting the $VERSION release branches next Tuesday,
+> The release manager will be cutting the $VERSION release branches next <DAY>,
 > so if there are any outstanding PRs that you'd like to get into $VERSION,
-> please make sure they are merged by EOD next Monday.
+> please make sure they are merged by EOD next <DAY - 1>.
 Once the branch is cut,
 > only fixes will be accepted into the release branches.

-## The day the branches are cut (Tuesday)
+## The day the branches are cut

 1. If there are any [outstanding autobump PRs](https://github.com/pulls?q=is%3Apr+author%3Aspinnakerbot+is%3Aopen), make the required fixes to allow them to merge.
 (You can ignore `keel` and